Grass Seed Calculator

 All that’s left to do is multiply your area (in 1,000’s of sq. ft.) by the amount of grass seed recommended for your grass type.
 Now you have the total number of pounds of seed needed.

-Take the total-pounds number to your supplier and pick out your seed.
+Take the total number of pounds to your supplier and pick out your seed.
 Grass seed is usually sold by the bag (10lbs, 20lbs, and 50lbs), so you can use your result to figure out how many bags you need.

 Suppose you have a new yard that is 0.23 acres that you want to plant Sun & Shade Mix.